 34 Boulevard Saint Michel,

-No one has favorited this theater yet
+1 person favorited this theater

-Presenting second run movies in the 1950’s, the Latin was the only movie theatre in the surrounding to show popular and action movies.
+Presenting second run movies in the 1950’s, the Cinema Latin was the only movie theatre in the surrounding to show popular and action movies.

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.